VanausloosThomas/WhatToEatDilemmaSolver/README.md

 	* Add a weekcalender where you can choose a recipe\day or have a random week menu created according to some prefereces you enter
 	* Convert the generated\hand picked week menu into a shopping list where you can add extra items afterwards to complete it.
 	* Add events to the calendar that influence the coise of the menue (ex. volleybal training means cook for two days the day before..)
+	* Work with different user accounts and sessions
+	* Share your calendat with someone and/or give someone acces to your calendar
 	* Nice to have: export the list to a pdf and mail it to yourself
-	* Work with different user accounts and sessions
 * Technology:
 	* Java 8
 	* MySql db